rrothwell/ClaudeForth/README.md

 ## Scope

 The objective is to refamiliarise myself with the Forth language and the MC6809 microprocessor.
-At the same time there will an assessment of the effectiveness of a mature AI system (circa mid-2026), for developing code with a moderately complex logical structure.
+There will an assessment of the effectiveness of a mature AI system (circa mid-2026), for developing code with a moderately complex logical structure.

+## Strategy

+The initial development of the source code according to the requirements occurred over a couple of days.
+The result was not remotely functional.

+Manual testing, over 3 weeks, one glossary section at a time, show numerous logic bugs, some arising from subtleties of the 6809 instruction set.
+When a bug was isolated, the description  was pushed to Claude often resulting in a sophisticated analysis and resolution.
+Failing that the code was single stepped using the MAME debugger, identified and the result passed to Claude for verification and rectification.
+Claude generated all of the project artefacts.

+Claude would often pursue any dependencies, including inspecting the code for similar bug patterns and updating the documentation.

 ## Development Environment